Aamir Khan: 1990–2004: Rise to prominence and hiatus

 He continued to act in just one or two films a year, which was an unusual trait for a mainstream Hindi cinema actor.
-His only release in 1996 was the Dharmesh Darshan-directed commercial blockbuster Raja Hindustani, in which he was paired opposite Karisma Kapoor.
+His only release in 1996 was the Dharmesh Darshan directed huge blockbuster Raja Hindustani, in which he was paired opposite Karisma Kapoor.
 The film earned him his first Filmfare Award for Best Actor after seven previous nominations, and went on to become the biggest hit of the year, as well as the third-highest grossing Indian film of the 1990s.
 Adjusted for inflation, Raja Hindustani is the fourth highest-grossing film in India since the 1990s.
-Khan's career seemed to hit a plateau at this point in time, and most of the films to follow for the next few years were only partially successful.
-In 1997, he acted in Ishq, which performed well at the box office.
-The following year, Khan appeared in the moderately successful Ghulam, for which he also did playback singing.
+In 1997, he acted in Ishq, which proved to be another blockbuster for him.
+The following year, Khan appeared in Vikram Bhatt's action thriller Ghulam, for which he also did playback singing.
+The film received positive response from reviewers and went on to become a hit at the box office.

-John Mathew Matthan's Sarfarosh, Khan's first film in 1999, was also moderately successful and was received better than usual at the box office.
+John Mathew Matthan's Sarfarosh, Khan's first film in 1999, was also a commercially successful venture.
 The film and Khan were highly appreciated by movie critics, as was his role in Deepa Mehta's Canadian-Indian art house film Earth (1998).
 Earth was internationally acclaimed by critics such as Roger Ebert for Khan's portrayal of Dil Nawaz ("Ice Candy Man").
-His first release for the 2000s, Mela, in which he acted alongside his brother Faisal, was both a box office and critical bomb.
+His first release for the 2000s, Mela, in which he acted alongside his brother Faisal, was both a box office and critical failure.

 In 2001, he produced and starred in Lagaan, and received a nomination for Best Foreign Language Film at the 74th Academy Awards.
 The film also received critical acclaim at several international film festivals, in addition to winning numerous Indian awards such as a National Film Award.
 Khan also won his second Filmare Award for Best Actor.

 Lagaan's success was followed by Dil Chahta Hai later that year.
 The film was written and directed by then-debutant Farhan Akhtar, and won the 2001 Filmfare Award for Best Film (Critics).
 He then took a four-year break from Bollywood after his divorce from Reena Dutta.